MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase3.md

     For more information, see [Client reconfiguration by using DNS redirection](#client-reconfiguration-by-using-dns-redirection).

 - **Registry edits**.
-Supported for all supported environments, including both:
+Relevant for all supported environments, including both:

     - Windows computers that use Office 2016 or later click-to-run desktop apps, as listed above
     - Windows computers that use other apps